Scania L94UB / Wright Solar

 However, it rapidly became apparent that the Solars did not have sufficient capacity for the improved routes 20/21, so the plans were rapidly rewritten to allow the routes to be converted to double deck.
 Consequently the route branding was removed just a few weeks later and the vehicles used on rural services until late July 2008 when 1022-5 became earmarked for routes 18/19 following the withdrawal of the final Mk1 Optare Excels.

-1010, 1011 and 1021 lost their route 4/5/6 branding by 5th August 2008, 1009 by 24th August, 1008 over night on 2nd September and 1007 by 8th September, being replaced by Scania OmniDekkas (displaced from route 17) due to passenger growth on route 5.
-The vehicles are earmarked for use on Reading rural services.
+1010, 1011 and 1021 lost their route 4/5/6 branding by 5th August 2008, 1009 by 24th August, 1008 over night on 2nd September, 1007 by 8th September and 1006 by 12th September, all being replaced by Scania OmniDekkas (displaced from route 17) due to passenger growth on route 5.
+The vehicles were then used primarily on Reading rural services pending a revamp to those services from 20th April 2009.
 1010 is seen below without branding on 8th August 2008:

 1010 on 8 August 2008